-Appythings Strengthens Presence In META, Driving Digital Transformation Through Secure, API-Powered Solutions
+AppyThings strengthens presence in META, driving digital transformation through secure, API-powered solutions

 Since entering the META region in early 2024, AppyThings has made significant strides, securing key public and private sector partnerships across industries.
 It is the first European partner of Apigee and an established Google Cloud Specialization partner for IT integration in the EMEA region.
 The expansion aligns with the region’s increasing reliance on APIs and cloud technologies to accelerate digital transformation and improve service delivery.

-"We're bringing 10 years of global success to the META region," said Shazali Taha, Regional Director - META, AppyThings.
-"Our commitment goes beyond technology-we deliver fast, high-quality results tailored to each client's needs, backed by over 3,000 use cases.
-By combining deep expertise with Google's latest innovations and investing in local hubs in Dubai and Riyadh, we're empowering organizations to modernize securely, scale confidently, and thrive in an increasingly interconnected world."
+“We’re bringing 10 years of global success to the META region,” said Shazali Taha, Regional Director - META, AppyThings.
+“Our commitment goes beyond technology—we deliver fast, high-quality results tailored to each client’s needs, backed by over 3,000 use cases.
+AppyThings is committed to expanding its investments in the region by combining deep expertise, the latest Google innovations, and local investments in a selection of prominent centers in Riyadh, Dubai, and other cities.
+This allows us to help organizations securely update their platforms, expand confidently, and thrive in this interconnected world”.

 AppyThings offers a comprehensive range of services to help businesses navigate digital transformation.
 The company specializes in securely connecting systems through API management, event streaming (systems that transmit real-time data across different platforms), and cloud-native integration.
 Using technologies like REST, GraphQL, Python, and Google Cloud, AppyThings helps businesses improve their IT infrastructure.
 Their solutions are designed to be scalable, secure, and adaptable, ensuring organizations are ready for the future and can efficiently manage growth and change.